brandstrat-sas/omldeploytool/ansible/README.md

 * ha_vip_nic:

-This parameter is used to assign the virtual IP
+This parameter is used to assign the virtual IP on NIC

-In a high availability environment, we need to indicate to each cluster node its initial condition (ha_rol), and since the role of the node implies the assignment of a virtual IP address (ha_vip_nic), we also need to indicate the name of the NIC over which the VIP is going to be established.
+In a high availability environment, we need to indicate to each cluster node its initial condition (ha_role), and since the role of the node implies the assignment of a virtual IP address (ha_vip_nic), we also need to indicate the name of the NIC over which the VIP is going to be established.

 * omnileads_ha: true